Busting Storm Safety Myths: The Truth Behind 4 Urban Legends

 Myth #2: A doorway is the safest place to stand during an earthquake.

 Back away from the door!
-According to the California State Department of Conservation, taking shelter in a doorway is only a good idea if you live in an unreinforced adobe home.
+According to the California Department of Conservation, taking shelter in a doorway is only a good idea if you live in an unreinforced adobe home.
 In modern buildings, the entire structure is reinforced so standing in the doorway offers no benefit.
 In fact, standing in a doorway is dangerous – you’re more likely to be injured by a swinging door when the building shakes.
 Additionally, standing in the doorway of a public building can block exits and cause you to be trampled when people rush outside.

 Truth: Stay safe by taking shelter under a table or heavy desk.